How They Work

 That's all very good in theory, but does it hold up on the trail?

-On real rides, in side-by-side testing:
+On real rides, in comparison testing:

-Moto-style mudguards can work well, and they have a particular look.
+Moto fenders can work well, and they have a particular look.

-Fork-mounted moto-style fenders trade off coverage against how much they get in the way.
+However, fork-mounted moto fenders trade off coverage against how much they get in the way.
 They come in several sizes, or even versions you can adjust via clip-on extensions, so you can choose your own compromise on the day.

 Small (13mph/21kmph):